ostad-ai/Machine-Learning/README.md

 TF-IDF powers **search engine** results by ranking documents most relevant to a **query**.
 Beyond search, it is used for *text summarization*, *keyword extraction*, and as a foundational feature in machine learning tasks like **document classification** and **clustering**.
 Here, we implement TF-IDF from scratch in Python.
 Then, we use it for a small collection of documents to score terms.
 As a bonus, we provide the Python code to work with **scikit-learn** for TF-IDF.
 46) **Population variance versus sample variance:** Population variance measures the average squared deviation of all values in the entire population from the true **population mean**.
 In contrast, when we don't have the entire population, and instead we have a sample of it, we need to compute the **sample variance**.
-Sample varaince estimates the population variance from a sample of data, using the **sample mean**.
+Sample variance estimates the population variance from a sample of data, using the **sample mean**.
 Here, we review the formulae related to the two variances, and run a simulation to validate them.